Performance Analytics uses terms

 - Breakdown sources

-a set of records from a table or database view or as a bucket group.
+of records from a table or database view or as a bucket group.
+Multiple

-For example, instead of seeing ALL assignment groups in your instance for Number of
+For example, instead of seeing ALL assignment groups for the Number of Open Changes

 change process by configuring the Breakdown Source.